 It may seem an unsolvable problem for mankind, but as at other times in history, we must face this challenge as it has been faced since the beginning of mankind: with technology, division of labour and cooperation.
 And we are at the right time to solve it: through the digitisation of the water cycle.
 On the other hand, the planet's water resources are not increasing, but are constant; moreover, the available water is becoming increasingly polluted if we do not take the necessary measures to prevent it.
 There are 1.4 billion cubic kilometres of water on Earth.
 Only 0.2 billion cubic kilometres represent the fresh water available for our consumption.

 Water is the most important resource

 Water, increasingly regarded as a universal common good, is, along with air, the basis of life.
 It is therefore not enough to say that it is a natural resource indispensable for survival and health, for food production and economic activities of all kinds, as well as for the well-being of individuals and societies.
-For all these reasons, water is, a priori, a human right that must be satisfied regardless of any consideration, including financial ones.
+Water is therefore, a priori, a human right that must be satisfied irrespective of any consideration, including financial ones.
 In 2002, the United Nations Committee on Economic, Social and Cultural Rights (CESCR)The World Water Forum, doubly forced by the physical scarcity of water and the rising costs of its availability, affirmed that access to a sufficient quantity of safe water for personal and domestic uses is a universal fundamental human right.
 Therefore, ensuring access to water, with all possible technical advances, is a social responsibility that engineers and managers cannot ignore, through the appropriate management of this resource, making use of all available resources.

 Where to act to maximise the hydrological resource